Lesterpaintstheworld/AutonomousAIs/missions/interviews/output.md

 ## Status

 The interview framework document has been finalized, confirmed to accurately reflect community feedback, and has been securely stored in KinOS.
-Most steps have been completed for the final interview framework and it is properly secured in KinOS.
+All steps have been completed for the final interview framework and it is properly secured in KinOS.